awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/continuous-queries-concepts.md

 **To test the query**

-1. Set up an application by following the [Getting Started Exercise](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/get-started-exercise.html)\.
+1. Create an application by following the [Getting Started Exercise](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/get-started-exercise.html)\.

 1. Replace the `SELECT` statement in the application code with the preceding `SELECT` query\.
 The resulting application code is shown following: